anoma/nspec/docs/system_architecture/identity/identity.juvix.md

    hashing these composed `verifiers`

 - The `SignerType` type of the composed verifiers is the type of composed signers.
-   These are some `MapCon Commitment`, meaning each is stored under the hash of the corresponding `VerifierType`.
+   These are just `MapCon Commitment`, meaning each is stored under the hash of the corresponding `VerifierType`.
    This `SignerType` does not need to encode weights or threshold.